katrjohn/transformer-cpu-benchmark/benchmark_README.md

 # bert-cpu-benchmark

-A lightweight, generic CPU inference benchmark for any **BERT-family encoder model** on Hugging Face.
+A lightweight, CPU inference benchmark for any **BERT-family encoder model** on Hugging Face.

 Measures parameters, MACs, FLOPs, mean latency, and p95 latency — all on CPU, no GPU required.